GirlsDoPorn has been shut down. But what’s the story behind the deception and coercive tactics used to manipulate hundreds of women?

 Half of the women reported that they wanted to leave at some point before or during the shoot but were forced to complete it.
 There were many accounts of the adverse effects that these videos had caused them, from severe emotional trauma, to negatively impacting their college life, careers, relationships, and safety.

 On January 2, 2020, following a three-month trial, the 22 plaintiffs received damages of $12.775 million, as well as ownership of videos they featured in.
 Holm says he’s never seen a case with this many victims on such a large scale.
-However, some videos are still popping up online and on Pornhub.
+However, some videos are still popping up online, including NSFW-juggernaut, Pornhub.

 As for Girls Do Porn, unfortunately i doubt they can do much apart from scanning and taking down the videos.